Call for ICNC's Free 2020 Moderated Online Course on Civil Resistance

 - Work hard to keep up with your work—for your sake and the sake of other participants;

 - It is helpful to sign up for daily email digests for discussion topics, especially at the beginning of the course.
 However, as the course progresses and the responses are spread among many forums, there will be a time when you need to read the forums in context so you know what they are about;

 - Ask for help from other participants or the course administrator when necessary;

 - Validate other participants and encourage the full participation of others.
 Reach out to participants you haven’t heard from recently and tell them how much you appreciate their participation;

 - Stay curious and try to learn as much as possible.

-The application window is now closed.
-Applicants will be informed of their application status by September 27th.
+The application window for this learning opportunity has now closed.
+Applicants will be informed of their application status by September 24, 2020.
 Please email firstname.lastname@example.org if you have any questions.